PlaidCloud/website/content/en/docs/setup/production-environment/tools/kubeadm/install-kubeadm.md

 * `kubectl`: the command line util to talk to your cluster.

-kubeadm **will not** install or manage `kubelet` or `kubectl` for you, so you will need to ensure they match the version of the Kubernetes control plane you want kubeadm to install for you.
+kubeadm **will not** install or manage `kubelet` or `kubectl` for you, so you will need to ensure they match the version of the PlaidCloud control plane you want kubeadm to install for you.
 If you do not, there is a risk of a version skew occurring that can lead to unexpected, buggy behaviour.
 However, _one_ minor version skew between the kubelet and the control plane is supported, but the kubelet version may never exceed the API